 Other documents issued by the Standards Commissioner

-Documents issued by the Commissioner for Standards in Public Life other than case reports and annual reports are listed in this page.
-Where available, Maltese-language versions of the documents listed below can be downloaded from the Maltese version of this page.
+Documents issued by the Commissioner for Standards in Public Life, other than case reports and annual reports, can be downloaded from the list below.

 This consultation paper sets out proposals for a new law to regulate lobbying and invites feedback from the public.
 After the consultation period closes, the Standards Commissioner will revise his proposals as necessary in the light of public comments and present them as formal recommendations to the government in terms of article 13(1)(f) of the Standards in Public Life Act.